-New York, NY - (April 10, 2015 / Updated September 2015) - As part of the ongoing transformation of its historic building into an unconventional cultural institution, Park Avenue Armory is beginning revitalization work on its Veterans Room, one of the few surviving interiors by Louis C. Tiffany and Co., Associated Artists, in the world.
-A monument of late 19th-century decorative arts, the Veterans Room will be reanimated through Herzog & de Meuron's intervention, which will transform the space into a state-of-the-art room for intimate cultural encounters, including performances, recitals, lectures, and a range of other small-scale events.
-The project is expected to be complete in early 2016.
+New York, NY - (updated January 31, 2016) - As part of the ongoing transformation of its historic building into an unconventional cultural institution, Park Avenue Armory is revitalizing its Veterans Room, one of the few surviving interiors by Louis C. Tiffany and Co., Associated Artists, in the world.
+A monument of late 19th-century decorative arts, the Veterans Room is being reanimated through Herzog & de Meuron's intervention, which will transform the space into a state-of-the-art room for intimate cultural encounters, including performances, recitals, lectures, and a range of other small-scale events.
+The room re-opens to the public on March 7, 2016 with a new artistic series of contemporary performances.
+Programming details will be announced shortly.

 Following Herzog & de Meuron's recent renovation and restoration of the Armory's Board of Officers Room and two period rooms on its second floor, the revitalization of the Veterans Room will amplify the grandeur of the initial vision for the space and sustain the forward-thinking approach that the original artists put forth in 1880.
 The objective of the design team is to unite the historic with the contemporary while subtly interweaving additional technical amenities that ensure the room's active use as a leading-edge cultural salon into the next century.
-In addition to advancements such as temperature regulation, work on the room will focus on the wallpaper, originally designed by Tiffany and Wheeler and removed in the mid-20th century, which will be reinterpreted in a conceptualized reconstruction; and the lighting, which will be upgraded in order to illuminate the space in its holistic quality, recreating and augmenting the radiance that was originally intended for the room.
+In addition to advancements such as temperature regulation, work on the room is focusing on the wallpaper, originally designed by Tiffany and Wheeler and removed in the mid-20th century, which has been reinterpreted in a conceptualized reconstruction; and the lighting, which is being upgraded in order to illuminate the space in its holistic quality, recreating and augmenting the radiance that was originally intended for the room.

 "The Veterans Room is among the most significant surviving interiors of the American Aesthetic Movement-an opulent room resulting from the collaborative work of artists and artisans led by a young, visionary Louis Comfort Tiffany and including Stanford White, Samuel Colman, and Candace Wheeler.
 Our revitalization of this room brings into dialogue two of the most talented designers of the 19th and 21st centuries, Associated Artists and Herzog & de Meuron," said Armory President and Executive Producer Rebecca Robertson.
 "Herzog & de Meuron's design responds to the room's cutting-edge founding vision, which has been diminished through the passage of time.
-We look forward to reopening the emboldened space to artists, educators, and our public in December, when the Veterans Room will join the Board of Officers Room as one of New York's premier cultural salons."
+We look forward to reopening the emboldened space to artists, educators, and our public in March, when the Veterans Room will join the Board of Officers Room as one of New York's premier cultural salons."